fursham-h/R-datascience/README.md

-# CDN mini workshop 1: Exploring data using Tidyverse
+# CDN mini workshop 1: R Basics for Data Analysis

 This is a mini workshop series for researchers of the Centre for Developmental Neurobiology (King's College London).